wszgrcy/code-recycle/doc/en-US/Using template initialization to set up the project.md

 ## Where can I find it?
 - `Currently`, it supports all systems and is now available on the [Microsoft Vscode Marketplace](https://marketplace.visualstudio.com/items?itemName=LDXCODE.code-recycle)

-## How do I use other languages/frameworks?
-- Any language/framework can be used, but currently only Angular provides some pre-trained features that can be used immediately.
-> That is,Extension developers have implemented the above content using the **designer** and made it available in the **public area**.
-- Other languages/frameworks can refer to some existing **actions** and **code snippets** in the public area to implement what they need.

 ## Relevant resources
 - [Video: Initialize project - template generation is reversible](https://youtu.be/ci_daT_l04U?feature=shared)